Best Gravel Bike Helmet

 Safety Features

-MIPS (Multi-directional Impact Protection System), for example, is an advanced safety component that can offer additional defense against rotating forces during angled strikes.
-To improve your visibility on the road, some helmets may include built-in LED lights or reflective elements.
+For example, MIPS (Multi-directional Impact Protection System) is an advanced safety component that can offer additional defense against rotating forces during angled strikes.
+Some helmets may include built-in LED lights or reflective elements to improve your visibility on the road.

 Weight

 Long rides can be significantly more comfortable with a lightweight helmet.
-Gravel riders sometimes spend long periods of time in the saddle, and a heavy helmet can be uncomfortable and exhausting.
+Gravel riders sometimes spend long in the saddle, and a heavy helmet can be uncomfortable and exhausting.

 Choose helmets made of lightweight materials like EPS (expanded polystyrene) foam and polycarbonate shells.
 Remember that lighter helmets may occasionally sacrifice safety features, so be careful to balance weight and protection.